-We provide counsel to various manufacturers on the regulatory and economic implications of Proposition 65, and represent those manufacturers who are sued for alleged violations of Proposition 65.
+We provide advice and counsel to manufacturers regarding the regulatory and economic implications of Proposition 65, and defend them when sued for alleged violations of the statute.

 - UST Cleanup

-Environmental Defense: On behalf of a manufacturer alleged to have contributed to the contamination of a large Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) Superfund site, negotiated a first of its kind $400 million joint water supply/contaminant cleanup project.
-The negotiations between and among the U.S. Environmental Protection Agency (U.S. EPA), U.S. Attorney General’s Office, several water supply companies and numerous potentially responsible parties lasted for more than a year, with the resulting project serving as a model for future U.S. EPA-driven Superfund settlements.
+Environmental Defense: Negotiated a first of its kind $400 million joint water supply/contaminant cleanup project on behalf of a manufacturer alleged to have contributed to the contamination of a large Superfund site.
+Parties to the yearlong negotiation included the U.S. Environmental Protection Agency, U.S. Attorney General’s Office, several water supply companies and various alleged contaminators, and the resulting cleanup project now serves as a model for EPA-driven Superfund settlements.

-Environmental Response: Litigated an environmental response matter arising out of mandated cleanup costs for toxic chemicals allegedly disbursed by a dry cleaning business.
-Convinced the plaintiff that other parties were responsible for the polluted water, thereby avoiding cleanup payments.
+Environmental Response: Litigated an environmental response case arising out of mandated cleanup costs for toxic chemicals allegedly disbursed by a dry cleaning business.
+Avoided liability for cleanup payments on behalf of our client by convincing the plaintiff that other parties were responsible for polluted waters.

-Insurance Coverage: Represented product manufacturers in lawsuits with the corporation’s liability insurers arising out of environmental and toxic tort claims.
-We were able to overcome numerous challenges by the insurers, including claims that underlying layers of coverage were not exhausted and occurrences did not take place in particular policy years, to drive the insurers to the settlement table.
+Insurance Coverage: Represented product manufacturers in lawsuits with their liability insurance companies arising out of environmental and toxic tort claims.
+Obtained a favorable resolution on behalf of our client by overcoming insurers’ assertions that underlying layers of coverage were not exhausted and occurrences did not take place in particular policy years.

-Municipality Toxic Tort/Legislative Investigation: Successful in launching a legislative investigation on behalf of his municipality client into the environmental conditions at a prominent high school, arising out of allegations that the operation of an oil well immediately adjacent to the high school was posing serious health risks to teachers, students and neighboring property owners.
-The case was eventually dismissed against our client.
+Municipality Toxic Tort/Legislative Investigation: Obtained dismissal of a toxic tort case filed against a municipality after successfully launching a legislative investigation into environmental conditions at a prominent local high school, which investigation (and case) arose out of allegations that the operation of an oil well immediately adjacent to the high school posed serious health risks to teachers, students and neighboring property owners.

-Proposition 65 Cases: Represented product manufacturers in California Proposition 65 cases relating to the corporation’s products, including, for example, a bicycle manufacturer defending claims that the cables on its bicycles were subject to Proposition 65 disclosures.
+Proposition 65 Cases: Successfully defended several product manufacturers in California Proposition 65 cases, including a bicycle manufacturer facing claims that cables on its bikes were subject to Proposition 65 disclosures.

-Toxic Tort Defense: Represented a multinational corporation in the defense of a toxic tort case filed by more than 1,500 residents claiming injuries due to the ingestion of contaminated drinking water.
-An M&R attorney was one of the key members of the joint defense group, which after numerous appeals, including to the California Supreme Court, achieved a very favorable settlement.
+Toxic Tort Defense: Jointly represented a multinational corporation in the defense of a toxic tort case filed by more than 1,500 residents claiming injuries due to the ingestion of contaminated drinking water.
+Obtained a favorable settlement on behalf of our client after protracted litigation and numerous appeals, including one before the California Supreme Court.

-Whistleblower Litigation: Successfully defended an environmental consultant in an employment retaliation and discrimination lawsuit while concurrently defending a Qui Tam whistleblower case that involved a related criminal investigation.
-M&R attorneys regularly counsel clients and handle matters arising out of the California State Water Resource Control Board’s Office of Enforcement and involving the Underground Storage Tank Fund.
+Whistleblower Litigation: Successfully defended an environmental consultant in an employment retaliation and discrimination lawsuit and a Qui Tam whistleblower case involving a related criminal investigation.

 - Submitting Claims to UST Fund?
 Don't Become Next Target of Office of Enforcement's New Fraud, Waste & Abuse UnitEnvironmental Leader, July 23, 2013